Herod the Great: Herod's tomb

-On May 7, 2007, an Israeli team of archaeologists of Hebrew University, led by Netzer, announced they had discovered the tomb.
+On 7 May 2007, an Israeli team of archaeologists of Hebrew University, led by Netzer, announced they had discovered the tomb.
 The site is located at the exact location given by Josephus, atop tunnels and water pools, at a flattened desert site, halfway up the hill to Herodium, 12 km south of Jerusalem.
 The tomb contained a broken sarcophagus but no remains of a body.

 Not all scholars agree with Netzer: in an article for the Palestine Exploration Quarterly, archaeologist David Jacobson (University of Oxford) wrote that "these finds are not conclusive on their own and they also raise new questions."
 In October 2013, archaeologists Joseph Patrich and Benjamin Arubas also challenged the identification of the tomb as that of Herod.
 According to Patrich and Arubas, the tomb is too modest to be Herod's and has several unlikely features.
 Roi Porat, who replaced Netzer as excavation leader after the latter's death, stood by the identification.

-The Israel Nature and Parks Authority and the Gush Etzion Regional Council intend to recreate the tomb out of a light plastic material, a proposal that has received strong criticism from major Israeli archeologists.
+The Israel Nature and Parks Authority and the Gush Etzion Regional Council intended to recreate the tomb out of a light plastic material, a proposal that received strong criticism from major Israeli archeologists.
+Accordingly, the plan was later abandoned.